Haymarket, Boston's centuries-old outdoor market, offers you the best deals in the city on a huge selection fresh produce.

 About half of the Haymarket vendors are from Boston's Italian North End, just across the Greenway from the Market.
 Some of the fruit and vegetable stands have been operated by the same families for several generations.

-Relative newcomers from Asia, North Africa, and the Caribbean run others, extending the rich variety of produce that you'll find here.
+Relative newcomers from about 20 other countries in Asia, North Africa, and the Caribbean run other stands, extending the rich variety of produce that you'll find here.

 Customers represent diverse groups as well.